loading21th/javaTest/writeup/writeup.md

 A Set is a data structure that can store elements not in any particular order, and no repeated values are stored.
 This is described below:
 ```
-Creating Set with 2, then 2, then 4:
+Creating Set of maxSize 5 and adding 2, then 2, and then 4:
 Since Set doesn't contain duplicate values, the Set just contains 2 and 4, not in
 any particular order.
 2, 4 (or any permutation of that since order doesn't matter)